Mercedes-Benz W196

 The Mercedes-Benz W196 (sometimes written as the Mercedes-Benz W 196 R) was a Formula One racing car produced by Mercedes-Benz for the and F1 seasons.
-Successor to the W194, in the hands of Juan Manuel Fangio and Stirling Moss it won 9 of 12 races entered and captured the only two world championships in which it competed.
+Successor to the W194 300 SL sportscar and to the W195 1500cc supercharged V12 concept, in the hands of Juan Manuel Fangio and Stirling Moss it won 9 of 12 races entered and captured both world championships in which it competed.

 Firsts included the use of desmodromic valves and Daimler-Benz developed mechanical direct fuel injection adapted from the DB 601 high-performance V12 used on the Messerschmitt Bf 109E fighter during World War II.

 The 3-litre 300 SLR was derived from the W196 for the 1955 World Sportscar Championship season.
 Its crash at Le Mans that year ended not only its own short-lived domination but also spelled the end for the W196.
 Mercedes pulled out of competitive racing in 1955 and did not return for another three decades.